sandeepsa1/dsa/01 Graph Theory/19-viterbi-algorithm/README.md

    - Trace back the path to get the most probable sequence.

 ### Uses
-The Viterbi algorithm is widely used in various applications, including speech recognition, bioinformatics, and decoding of convolutional codes in telecommunications.
+Viterbi algorithm is widely used in various applications, including speech recognition, bioinformatics, and decoding of convolutional codes in telecommunications.

 https://www.youtube.com/watch?v=IqXdjdOgXPM